lukasbach/table-log/readme.md

 Then, initialize a new table with `table = CliTable.createNoBorderTable()`, and invoke `table.log(...lines)` to log a new line.
-The table is automatically adjusted whenever a longer column is logged.
+The table is automatically adjusted whenever a new longest cell is logged.

 Complete example: